Inside: Resources for parents who want to nurture a growth mindset in their children.

 Since reading Dweck’s book I’ve asked this question of myself a few times and discovered a number of resources – coaching tips, books to share with children, and other tools – parents can use to help cultivate a growth mindset in their children.

 Encouraging kids to have a growth mindset is best accomplished over time and with careful attention from parents, teachers, and coaches.
-And while the resources below can never take the place of that nurturing, they can supplement it, and be used to reinforce the message that intelligence isn’t fully innate, rather can be developed through resilience, hard work, and dedication.
+And while the resources below can never take the place of that nurturing, they can supplement it, and be used to reinforce the message that intelligence isn’t entirely innate, rather can be developed through resilience, hard work, and dedication.

 Mindsets: Fixed vs, Growth: this video provides a quick and easy overview of the differences between a fixed mindset and a growth mindset.